MCP Server

 The MCP server uses JSON-RPC 2.0 over stdio.
 It reads requests from stdin and writes responses to stdout.
 The server uses the same HTTP client and authentication as the CLI commands, and returns token-efficient compact responses — the same field flattening as the CLI’s table output, but as JSON.
 Status objects, priority objects, assignee arrays, and timestamps are all flattened to simple values.

-LLM ↔ JSON-RPC (stdio) ↔ clickup mcp serve ↔ ClickUp API
+LLM ↔ JSON-RPC (stdio) ↔ clickup-cli mcp serve ↔ ClickUp API

 ↓